WPBeginner

 https://localhost/website1/

-This will load the WordPress installation wizard and you’ll be asked to select a language.
+This will load the WordPress installation wizard, and you’ll be asked to select a language.
 After selecting a language, click on the ‘Continue’ button.

 Select language

-On the next screen, you will see a notice that WordPress needs a database name, database username, password, and host information.
+It includes a notice that WordPress needs a database name, database username, password, and host information.

 WordPress installation requirements